lappiahnuamah/DevOps-CloudEngr-StegHub/3.MERN_Stack/README.md

 - Hit the `ctrl + o` and Enter.
 That will save the file
 - Type `ctrl + x` to close the file
 ---
-- Let's Update teh `api.js` in our `routes` directory to make use of the new model
+- Let's Update the `api.js` in our `routes` directory to make use of the new model
 - Open `api.js` with `vim api.js`.
 Delete the existing code with this command `:%d`  and paste the code below into it.
 ```bash
 const express = require ('express');